zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_

-The following terms are interpreted as follows:
+The terms below are to be interpreted as follows:

 Branch
-  A chain of blocks with common consensus rules, where the first block in the chain is not the genesis block, but the child of a parent block created under an older set of consensus rules.
+  A chain of blocks with common consensus rules, where the first block in the chain is either the genesis block, or the child of a parent block created under an older set of consensus rules (ie. the parent block is a member of a different branch).
+By definition, every block belongs to at most one branch.

 Hard fork
   The creation of a new branch by a change in the consensus rules of the network.
 Nodes that do not recognize the new rules will continue to follow the old branch.

-Network Upgrade
+Network upgrade
   An intentional hard fork undertaken by the community in order to improve the network.